N3x74/PHP-Todo/README.md

 # PHP Todo

-A simple CLI Todo list application written in PHP.
+A simple and lightweight command-line task manager built with pure PHP — no database required.

 ## Features
 - Add, list, delete, and mark tasks